AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

 == Scenarios <s.r.scenarios>

 The performance of the reimplementation is evaluated across #numbers.written(scen.len()) different scenarios;
-#scen.circle.s, #scen.clear-circle.s, #scen.varying-network-connectivity.s, #scen.junction.s and #scen.communications-failure.s.
+#scen.circle.s, #scen.environment-obstacles.s, #scen.varying-network-connectivity.s, #scen.junction.s and #scen.communications-failure.s.
 These scenarios adhere to the original paper's@gbpplanner experiments.

 #set enum(numbering: box-enum.with(prefix: "S-"))
++ _*Circle*_ The environment of this scenario is empty.
+Robots are placed along the perimeter of a circle centered at the origin with radius $r$.
+Every robot is tasked with reaching the opposite side of the circle.

-+ _*Circle:*_ This environment is sparsely populated with six small obstacles; two triangles, three squares and one rectangle.
+// + _*Circle:*_ This environment is sparsely populated with six small obstacles; two triangles, three squares and one rectangle.
 The obstacles are placed in the middle of the environment.
 Robots are placed along the perimeter of a circle centered at $(0, 0)$ with a radius of $r=50m$.
 Every robot is tasked with reaching the opposite side of the circle.

-+ _*Clear Circle:*_ This environment is similar to the Circle scenario, but without any obstacles.
-Again robots are placed in a circle, centered at $(0, 0)$ with $r=50m$, and are tasked with reaching the opposite side of the circle.
++ _*Environment Obstacles:*_ This scenario is similar to the Circle scenario, but with obstacles near the center of the circle. // Again robots are placed in a circle, centered at $(0, 0)$ with $r=50m$, and are tasked with reaching the opposite side of the circle.

 + _*Varying Network Connectivity:*_ Identical environment to the Circle scenario, but with the radius of the robots communication range varied.

 + _*Junction:*_ This environment is much more constrained, only with two roads; a vertical and horizontal one, centered in their cross-axis.
-Thus creating a simple crossroads the very center of the environment.
+Thus creating a simple crossroads at the very center of the environment.
 Robots are spawned repeatedly in two formations.
-One group begins on the left side with instructions to cross to the right, while the other starts at the top, aiming to reach the bottom.
+One group begins on the left side with instructions to cross to the right, while the other starts at the top, with a mission to reach the bottom.

 + _*Communications Failure:*_ This scenario is based in the same environment as the Circle scenario.
 It tests how resilient the #acrpl("GBP") algorithm is to spurious loss of communication between robots.
 By randomly toggling a robots ability to communicate with others at different probabilities every timestep.